Magdalene of Nassau-Siegen (1596–1662): Biography

 In the summer of 1634 her brother-in-law Rab Arnd von Oeyhausen died, at whose deathbed she stood, thus depriving Magdalene of her last male patron.
-At the same time, the most fierce disputes arose over the acquired part of Grevenburg Manor, which was taken into possession both by the Countess and her mother-in-law and sisters-in-law, supported by their patroness, the Countess of Schaumburg, nee Countess of Lippe-Varenholz, as well as Adam Arnd von Oeynhausen as the next and rightful heir to the fief.
+At the same time, the most fierce disputes arose over the acquired part of Grevenburg Manor, which was taken into possession both by the Countess and her mother-in-law and sisters-in-law, supported by their patroness, the Countess of Schaumburg, née Countess of Lippe-Varenholz, as well as Adam Arnd von Oeynhausen as the next and rightful heir to the fief.
 Both parties now turned to Count Simon Louis of Lippe-Detmold, who was closely related to Magdalene through his mother, but who was also the feudal lord of Grevenburg Manor.
 Also Landgrave George II of Hesse-Darmstadt appealed to him in May 1635 in favour of the heirs of the now deceased Adam Arnd von Oeynhausen.

-Magdalene’s letters express everywhere her deep love for her deceased husband, ‘mit dem sie nur sechs Monate zu Grevenburg gewohnt habe’ (‘with whom she only lived six months in Grevenburg’) and in a confidential letter to Count Simon Louis of Lippe-Detmold, probably dated 20 November 1635, she wrote:‘Ich bin so von ganzem Herzen betrübt, ich weiß mir keinen Rath mehr.
-Heute ist der unglückselige Tag der Jahrzeit, daß ich in den elenden Stand meiner Trübseligkeit getreten bin und mit dem, so ich in der Welt über Alles geliebet, alles meines Glückes und Wohlfahrt beraubet bin, und keinen andern Trost weiß ich zu finden, als in Glauben und Hoffnung zu leben, der liebe Gott werde uns in ewiger Freude wieder zusammenbringen.’
-(English Translation: ‘I am so wholeheartedly saddened, I no longer know what to do.
-Today is the unhappy day of the year that I have entered the miserable state of my unhappiness and with the one I loved more than anything in the world, all my happiness and well-being have been taken away from me, and no other consolation I know to find than to live in faith and hope that the good God will bring us together again in eternal peace.’)